schaefer-dev/schaefer-dev.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 Hi!
-My name is Daniel and I am a senior product Engineer at [semvox](https://www.semvox.de/), 100% subsidiary of CARIAD SE (since May 2023).
+My name is Daniel and I am a senior product Engineer at [semvox](https://www.semvox.de/), a 100% subsidiary of CARIAD SE as of May 2023.
 I finished my masters in Computer Science at University of Saarland, Saarbruecken in Oktober of 2020 with an average grade of 1.5.
 My thesis was about synthesis of KLTL specifications and supported by the [Reactive Systems Group](https://www.react.uni-saarland.de).

 Currently I work as a Software Architect at semvox.